MiM in Finance

 Is an aptitude test compulsory?

 Please see the “admissions requirements” for your programme of choice.
-In general, aptitude tests are required for all finance programmes and for the Master's in Management Grande École programme.
+In general, aptitude tests are required for the Master's in Management Grande École programme.

 Can I add an unofficial GMAT score report to my application?